jet/equinox/DOCUMENTATION.md

 In this section, we’ll use possibly the simplest toy example: an unbounded list of items a user has favorited (starred) in an e-commerce system.

 See [samples/Tutorial/Favorites.fsx](samples/Tutorial/Favorites.fsx).
 It’s recommended to load this in Visual Studio and feed it into the F# Interactive REPL to observe it step by step.
-Here, we'll skip some steps and annotate some aspects with regard to tradeoffs that should be considered.
+Here, we'll skip some steps and annotate some aspects with regard to trade-offs that should be considered.

 #### `Event`s + `initial`(+`evolve`)+`fold`